Most of our muscles are temporarily immobile when we sleep, and we can’t move except for a small amount of twitching.

 The disorder is reported to mostly affect men aged 50 and up.
 However, women with REM sleep behavior disorder often go undiagnosed for various reasons.

-Women tend to have less violent movements when affected by REM sleep behavior disorder.
+When affected by REM sleep behavior disorder, women tend to have less violent movements.
 The disorder may go unnoticed because women hurt themselves and their bed partners less than men.

-Older women tend to outlive their male partners.
-Because the disorder is often noticed by the bed partner first, if the woman doesn’t have one by the time she begins displaying disordered behavior, she may never find out she suffers from it.
+Older women often outlive their male partners.
+Because the disorder is often noticed by the bed partner first, if the woman doesn’t have one by the time she begins displaying disordered behavior, she may never find out she has it.

 Not much is known about women with REM sleep behavior disorder because most studies center around men.
-However, according to Sleep Medicine, the disorder is diagnosed more equally when looking at younger women with different dysfunctions.
+The disorder is diagnosed more equally in younger women with different dysfunctions.

 While REM sleep behavior disorder is associated with Parkinson’s and dementia in men, it’s associated with autoimmune diseases and anti-depressants in women.

-Although it’s extremely rare, children can also be affected by REM sleep behavior disorder.
+Although rare, children can also be affected.
 REM sleep behavior disorder in children is associated with narcolepsy type 1, anti-depressants, and, less commonly, brain tumors, autism, and ADHD.

 How to Stop Kicking in Your Sleep

 If you have REM sleep behavior disorder and kick in your sleep, prescription medication is the best way to treat it.
 REM sleep behavior disorder precedes neurodegenerative disorders like dementia and Parkinson’s.
-So, it’s best to see a doctor immediately after displaying symptoms.
+It’s best to see a doctor immediately after displaying symptoms.

 Are There Natural Remedies for REM Sleep Behavior Disorder?

-It is said that melatonin can treat REM sleep behavior disorder.
-However, more research needs to be done to ensure that the results are not a case of a placebo.
+Melatonin can treat REM sleep behavior disorder.
+However, more research must be done to ensure that the results are not a case of a placebo.

-According to Sleep Medicine, melatonin therapy reduces severe REM sleep behavior disorder symptoms.
-It is often considered an alternative remedy when benzos can’t be prescribed.
+Sleep Medicine states that melatonin therapy reduces severe REM sleep behavior disorder symptoms.
+It’s often considered an alternative remedy when benzos can’t be prescribed.

 You likely kick in your sleep due to a sleeping disorder.
-While not always harmful, there are serious risks to consider, which is why it’s recommended that you consult with a doctor.
+While not always harmful, there are risks to consider, so you should consult a doctor.